 Oral Rehydration Solutions (ORS)

 Since 2003, the WHO has recommended the use of ORS for the treatment of acute diarrheal diseases and the resulting dehydration.
 The WHO created a standard formula, but the high sodium levels provided poor taste, limiting their use.
-DripDrop’s patented ORS addressed the taste issue, creating an ORS that not only works, but tastes good so users will be encouraged to drink it regularly enough to prevent dehydration.
+DripDrop’s patented ORS addressed the taste issue, creating an ORS that not only works, but tastes good so users will be encouraged to drink it regularly enough to remedy dehydration.

 DripDrop ORS contains a precise ratio of electrolytes and sugar plus potassium, magnesium, and zinc to help you feel better fast.
 Research shows that zinc and other micronutrients, like potassium and iron, may play a role in supporting immune health and fending off infections.

 Beyond these benefits, you can personalize your drinking experience.
 ORS comes in a variety of flavors like berry, orange, and honey lemon ginger.
 You can even choose a multi-flavor pouch to try different flavors.

 Close to 60% of the human body is made up of water.
 It’s a key building block of cells and plays an important role in overall health.
 Water can help when you’re sick, but it’s not as effective at relieving dehydration as ORS drinks because it doesn’t contain the same ratio of sodium and glucose that accelerates fluid absorption.